nexcess/magento-turpentine/README.md

  - Requires very little configuration for impressive results
  - Able to apply new Varnish VCLs (configurations) on the fly, without restarting/changing Varnish's config files or flushing the cache
- - Exclude URL paths, request parameters (SID, store, etc) from caching
+ - Exclude URL paths and/or request parameters (SID, store, etc) from caching
  - Configure cache TTL by URL and individual block's TTL
  - Ability to force static asset (css, js, etc) caching
  - Supports multiple Varnish instances for clustered usage